 First, it minimizes your anxiety over what is going on.
 Many people worry about doing it right.
 If you are engaging in the process to the best of your ability, that’s doing it right.
 It doesn’t need to be perfect.

 Second, pay attention and be in the moment; it will help you spot the lessons and roadblocks.
 Third, practicing without expectations will help you recognize more synchronicities and omens.
 These guideposts are clues to your personal development.

 “The most significant eureka occurrences come when you learn to explore without an agenda.
 Anxiety overreaching a preconceived experience will keep you from finding it.
 So, allow your practice to be easy and without expectation.
 Then, you will be more likely to have an authentic experience.” — Guru Tua

 Seek out a positive learning environment that supports the development of your practice.
 The right learning platform will encourage spiritual freedom and investigation.
 Beware.
 You won’t find spiritual freedom in the regiment of Western organized religion.
 These religions are systems of indoctrination and brainwashing, which create boundaries to real learning.

 Guess what?
 You are probably missing most of your growth’s significant aspects unless you are using a spiritual journal.
-A handwritten journal is a simple but effective device that will help you see incremental change, spot trends, and roadblocks.
+A handwritten journal or book of shadows is a simple but effective device that will help you see incremental change, spot trends, and roadblocks.
 A spiritual journal is the first tool for your spiritual toolbox.
 You’ll create several, and they will come in handy.

-If you use a spiritual journal, it will open your eyes to the subtle eureka occurrences of incremental growth.
+Using a spiritual journal will open your eyes to the subtle eureka occurrences of incremental growth.
 We all long for those mind-blowing jumps of awakening, but it is a gradual process most of the time.
 Use a spiritual journal, and you’ll set a solid foundation for your practice.